Low Carbon Building Programme: Funding

-Funding for the LCBP was originally set at £30 million for the first three years. £6.5m of this was allocated for domestic installations, £4m for community installations and £18m for others, while £1.5m was reallocated to plug the financial gap that appeared between the earlier programmes ending and the start of the Low Carbon Building Programme.
+Funding for the LCBP was originally set at £30 million for the first three years. £6.5m of this was allocated for domestic installations, £4 million for community installations and £18 million for others, while £1.5 million was reallocated to plug the financial gap that appeared between the earlier programmes ending and the start of the Low Carbon Building Programme.

 A further £50 million was announced in the April 2006 budget, which was used to establish phase two of the programme.
 Phase two used a framework of suppliers and products which had to be used by applicants when applying for a grant.
 The framework was established through an OJEU tender process, with the intention of providing certainty to the industry and further reducing technology costs through economies of scale.

-The schemes replaced by the Low Carbon Building Programme were also seen as being under funded, with only £45m having been invested in them.
-The Solar PV programme was originally intended to ‘establish the UK as a credible player.... alongside Germany and Japan’, however in 2004 the UK installed 2.5MW of photovoltaic electricity capacity, compared to over 300MW in Germany.
+The schemes replaced by the Low Carbon Building Programme were also seen as being under funded, with only £45 million having been invested in them.
+The Solar PV programme was originally intended to ‘establish the UK as a credible player.... alongside Germany and Japan’, however in 2004 the UK installed 2.5 MW of photovoltaic electricity capacity, compared to over 300 MW in Germany.

 On 21 March 2007, it was announced in the Chancellor of the Exchequer's Budget Statement that the funding of grants for homes would be increased again to £18 million in the new financial year for a new, restructured, scheme.

 Closure

-The LCBP was closed to new applications on 24 May 2010, as part of a plan by the Department of Energy and Climate Change to cut £85m from its budget as its contribution towards the Coalition Government's spending cuts.
+The LCBP was closed to new applications on 24 May 2010, as part of a plan by the Department of Energy and Climate Change to cut £85 million from its budget as its contribution towards the Coalition Government's spending cuts.

 Previous schemes

 The LCBP replaced two earlier schemes, the 'Major Photovoltaics Demonstration programme', which assisted with photovoltaic installations, and the 'Clear Skies' programme, which aided other microgeneration installations.

-The Government were criticised by the photovoltaic industry for ending the PV programme 6 years early. and also for allowing a funding gap to develop between the old and new programmes, which caused significant disruption to the renewables industry.
+The Government were criticised by the photovoltaic industry for ending the PV programme six years early. and also for allowing a funding gap to develop between the old and new programmes, which caused significant disruption to the renewables industry.